matbonfanti/matbonfanti.github.io/index.md

 # three samples from my recent activity

-For this portfolio, I have selected three the following three coding samples.
+For this portfolio, I have selected the following three coding samples.

 ## 1. ambercalculator